 Will I get COVID-19 from the vaccine?

 The COVID-19 vaccine itself is free.
 (The federal government has pre-paid for doses for all Americans.)
 When it’s their turn, most people will get the vaccine through their health care provider.
 By law, healthcare systems and clinics are allowed to charge vaccine administration fees and/or clinic visit fees.
-These fees will likely be covered by your insurance.
-If you do not have insurance or cannot afford these fees, other opportunities for fully free COVID-19 vaccination (e.g., community vaccination events) will become available later in 2021.
+These fees will be covered by your insurance, if you have insurance.

 How much does a COVID-19 vaccine cost?